jrberenguer/Eraserr/README.md

 1. Copy `config.example.json` to `config.json`.
 2. See [CONFIGURATION.md](CONFIGURATION.md) for detailed instructions on setting up `config.json`.

+## Watched Content Logic
+ The logic for determining whether content is considered "watched" has been updated.
+It no longer relies solely on the viewing history.
+Please refer to the
+ [CONFIGURATION.md](CONFIGURATION.md) file for detailed information on how to configure the new watched content logic.

 [0]: https://www.python.org/downloads/ "Python 3.7+"
 [1]: https://pip.pypa.io/en/stable/installation/ "Pip"
 [2]: https://hub.docker.com/r/ecsouthwick/eraserr "Docker repository"